Distributed Secret Dissemination Across a Network: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} provides a formal description of the system model and summarises the results of this paper.
+Section~\ref{sec:model} provides a formal description of the system model and summarizes the results of this paper.
 Section~\ref{sec:literature} reviews related literature.
-Section~\ref{sec:algorithm} describes the \sneaka in full generality.
-Section~\ref{sec:analysis} presents information-theoretic lower bounds on the communication-complexity and the randomness requirements for secret sharing on general networks, along with an analysis of these metrics under the \sneaka and the \csotas.
+Section~\ref{sec:algorithm} describes \sneaka.
+Section~\ref{sec:analysis} presents a comparative analysis of the \csota, \sneaka, and the lower bounds in terms of the communication-cost and the randomness requirements.
 Section~\ref{sec:conclusion} presents conclusions and discusses open problems.
-Appendices~\ref{app:analysis} and~\ref{app:proofofsecrecy} contain proofs that are omitted from the main text.
-Appendix~\ref{app:extensions} discusses extensions to the algorithm for performing two-threshold secret sharing, handling actively-adversarial participants, and allowing for addition of new participants in the absence of trusted entities.
-Appendix~\ref{app:exceptions} presents techniques to perform efficient secret sharing on graphs that do not meet the conditions required for the \sneaka.